yonasadiel/thermopylae/README.md

 4. Open this folder
 5. Done

-About the "static" folder: Previously This is the static version of chrome theme.
+About the "theme" folder: Previously This is the static version of chrome theme.
 I don't use it anymore, but I don't want to delete it either.